vitejs/vite/docs/config/index.md

   Vite has a list of "allowed conditions" and will match the first condition that is in the allowed list.
 The default allowed conditions are: `import`, `module`, `browser`, `default`, and `production/development` based on current mode.
 The `resolve.conditions` config option allows specifying additional allowed conditions.

-  :::warning resolve subpath export
+  :::warning Resolving subpath exports
-  Property ending with "/" is not supported.
-It is deprecated.
-Please contact to package author to use [`*` subpath patterns](https://nodejs.org/api/packages.html#package-entry-points) instread.
+  Export keys ending with "/" is deprecated by Node and may not work well.
+Please contact the package author to use [`*` subpath patterns](https://nodejs.org/api/packages.html#package-entry-points) instead.
   :::

 ### resolve.mainFields